-5.22 Off-site Visits - New Procedure for Trips/Visits from April 1, 2021
+5.22 Off-site Visits

-The trips and visits element of the Co-Headteacher Support SLA has moved to the Health & Safety Team.
+The trips and visits element of the Headteacher Support SLA has moved to the Health & Safety Team.

-We have reviewed the process and updated the procedure.
-The new procedure is a more streamlined process using an on-line form to notify the team of a school's intention to undertake a trip.
+We have a new procedure (2021) that is more streamlined using an online form to notify the team of a school's intention to undertake a trip.
 You will no longer be required to send the OSVF form or the names of pupils and staff attending the trip.

-The link to the on-line form will be hosted on both office online and SLA on-line.
+The link to the online form is hosted on office online and SLA online.
 We have also provided a toolkit to help you navigate the new procedure.

-Once you complete the on-line form, you will receive an e-mail to confirm its receipt and reference number.
-For trips and visits that fall in either category 3 or 4 you will then be required to send your risk assessment to the Health and Safety team, who will review and advise the visit leader of any changes or additions required.
+Once you complete the online form, you will receive an e-mail to confirm its receipt and reference number.
+For trips and visits that fall in either category 3 or 4, you will then be required to send your risk assessment to the Health and Safety team, who will review and advise the visit leader of any changes or additions required.